JamesQFreeman/PointRend/README.md

 This is an implement a PointRend function for Segmentation result refinement.
-The paper can be find at https://arxiv.org/pdf/1912.08193.pdf
+The paper can be find at https://arxiv.org/pdf/1912.08193.pdf The official implement can be find at https://github.com/facebookresearch/detectron2/tree/master/projects/PointRend
 ## Usage
 copy the pointGenerate.py to your directory and you are ready to rock.
 ```